Nemus-Project/VKPlate/README.md

 # VKPlate

-Implementation of a Föppl-von Karmàn (VK) plate.
+Implementation of a Föppl–von Kármán (VK) plate.

 ## About